Working in partnership to deliver sustainable income to benefit local communities

 It is the first partnership project between a family business and a charity of its kind in the UK.
 By the time Gloucester Services southbound opens in the summer of 2015 it will have:

-Created more than 300 permanent local jobs targeted at local people
+Created around 400 permanent local jobs targeted at local people

 Supported more than 200 local and regional food and craft producers in its farm shops, butcher and fish counters, lifestyle sections and kitchens